andro-jr/fonepay-package/README.md

 3. Always verify the payment response on your backend before confirming the payment to the user.

 4. Store the `PRN` (Product Reference Number) in your database when initiating the payment so you can match it with the response.

+5. The package does not handle the cancel response from Fonepay.
+If needed, you can handle it manually from `FonepayResponse` object with `PS` and `RC` values.

 ## Error Handling